nickjackolaisen/BusinessInitiaitive/_posts/sections/pricing/2023-01-30-dynamic-pricing.md

 <p>This flexibility in pricing helps in maintaining a steady flow of sales and can increase overall revenue.</p>
 </details>

-### 7. How do consumers generally react to dynamic pricing?
+<h3>7.
+How do consumers generally react to dynamic pricing?</h3>

-Consumer reactions to dynamic pricing vary, with some appreciating fair market rates and others feeling frustrated by fluctuating prices.
+<p>Consumer reactions to dynamic pricing vary, with some appreciating fair market rates and others feeling frustrated by fluctuating prices.</p>
 <br>
 <details>
 <summary><b>Learn more…</summary>